 Reasons for Hope

 When the C-DRUM mediators ask what happened to these children to keep them from coming to school or prompt them to act out in class, they often find that the problem is health-related.
 Children with untreated asthma often act out and get sent to the principal instead of the nurse.
-Children living in inadequate housing with problems such as mold and insects might miss school because they are chronically sick.
-When parents themselves have poor health at home, children are often sidelined or unable to complete assignments because of their role as part-time caretakers.
+Children living in inadequate housing with problems such as mold and insects might miss school because they’re chronically sick.
+When parents have poor health, children are often sidelined or unable to complete assignments because of their role as part-time caretakers.

 Once C-DRUM is able to discover what is happening, it’s easier to find solutions that help a child to get back to school and back on track.
 For the majority of communities without such an important resource, we can easily imagine how thousands and thousands of children fall further behind or drop out permanently.